A Guide to the Change Management IT Process

 Implementation TeamBuilds, tests, deploys, and (if necessary) rolls back the change.Receives the approved change plan from the Change Manager and executes it.

-With these roles clearly defined, everyone understands their part, leading to a much more effective and predictable change process.
+With these roles clearly defined, every participant understands their specific contribution.
+This structure leads to a more efficient, reliable, and predictable IT environment.

 Applying Frameworks Like ITIL for Better Results